Call us FREE on

 This enables us to find and arrange the best possible short term finance facilities for large loan amounts ranging from £1 million up to £250 million.

-What are acceptable exit strategies for a large bridging loans?
+What are acceptable exit strategies for a large bridging loan?

 Lenders will want to know about your planned exit for a bridging loan, which could include: